Cooking Gorgeous

 Leave it dry for another day and grind it into a fine powder using a food processor or blender.

-After blending the tarhana, pass it through a colander to ensure there are no large pieces.
+After blending the tarhana, pass it through a colander so there are no large pieces left.
 If any remain, simply collect them and blend again until you have a fine, smooth tarhana powder.

-Your tarhana powder is almost ready, but you’ll need to spread it out on a clean cloth for a couple more days to ensure it’s fully dried.
+Your tarhana powder is almost ready, but you’ll need to spread it out on a clean cloth for a couple more days until it’s fully dried.

 Once completely dry, you can store it in airtight containers for months.